d2si-oss/contributing-guidelines/README.md

 ## TL;DR
 We want to make contributing straighforward and easy for everyone.
 As such and unless otherwise stated we are following the
-[GitHub flow](https://guides.github.com/introduction/flow).
-All commits must be made to a topic branch in a local fork and submitted via a pull request before it can be merged.
+[GitHub flow](https://guides.github.com/introduction/flow): any commit must be made to a topic branch in a local fork and submitted via a pull request before it can can be merged.
 If you are familiar with GitHub (and Git), branching and opening a pull request or an issue... then you should be able to start contributing right away.